cs-uob/COMSM0049/docs/labs/LAB3.md

 Double check that what I type is correct.
 In the video, I program from "memory" and I may not remember the exact name of all functions/macros.

+**Clarification:** we are not writing anything to disk here.
+In our scenario, our pseudofile simply allows user space to set our pid variable.

 ## Going further (extra)

 ### A cleaner implementation